PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 pre-operator insertion order, pruning behavior, and wrapper contract before moving any code.
 Continue with short sequential zero-SWAP validation, commit and push coherent units, and do not create a pull request.

+## ExpandDims/Squeeze-to-Reshape extraction: pre-change record

+The next source-order helper is `_replace_expand_dims_and_squeeze_with_reshape`.
+Its 344-line implementation has one terminal production invocation and owns five coupled behaviors:

+- static ExpandDims/Squeeze replacement with deterministic shape constants;
+- speculative inactive-If Squeeze safety through a single `-1` target;
+- dynamic Squeeze shape plumbing through inserted SHAPE and GATHER operators;
+- semantic-rank and original-axis metadata retained for later reconciliation;
+- dead-tensor pruning and LayoutState synchronization after successful work.

+The helper already uses `ModelIRGraphIndex.insert_operator()` for its dynamic pre-operators, but the policy, nested target-selection helpers, tensor creation, mutation order, and pruning boundary remain in the central lowerer.
+No conversion failure prompted this checkpoint.
+The maintenance problem is the central ownership of a cohesive topology-and-shape pass, not an observed semantic defect.

+Real ownership was measured before source work with temporary, uncommitted stats instrumentation at the single production call.
+The shortest active positive representative, `GRU.onnx`, rewrote 13 ExpandDims/Squeeze operators and created 13 shape tensors.
+Its sequential `-tb flatbuffer_direct -cotof` run passed in 2.711 seconds with maximum absolute error `8.940696716308594e-08` and process-tree SWAP zero.
+The fixed artifacts are:

+- float32:
+  `f597fff552422165dcf034aa5628618c8349ae4dc776c750fbdc13de5f086b8f`;
+- float16:
+  `6bc8c810326efe563dd9730f0875b628b0cc8fa1bfa51337f39b6e4c462ef830`;
+- tensor correspondence:
+  `00f802d0ba18acc81ba8bb32e6915b374e33f0cef6ff2b3d4cb965915e2be3f7`.

+Existing synthetic tests already cover the positive static and dynamic Squeeze branches, speculative inactive-If execution, all-ones and dynamic ExpandDims no-op guards, later shape reconciliation, differential pre-operator insertion, and LayoutState-aware pruning.
+The safe scope is therefore a mechanical owner move only.
+Preserve traversal order, unique-name selection, branch precedence, operator/tensor construction order, option keys, graph index insertion order, pruning, counters, production scheduling, and the private compatibility signature.
+Algorithmic or semantic changes require a separate checkpoint.

+## ExpandDims/Squeeze-to-Reshape extraction: completed state

+`passes/expand_squeeze_reshape.py` now owns the complete implementation and `lower_from_onnx2tf.py` retains a thin private wrapper with the same positional and keyword contract.
+The single production invocation remains immediately after late layout/Mean/SPP/Gather/constant/Cast cleanup and before static shape reconciliation.
+No branch, traversal, mutation, counter, pruning, or scheduling behavior was intentionally changed.

+The owner still creates a `ModelIRGraphIndex` only when dynamic Squeeze pre-operators were collected.
+It inserts original operator groups in reverse index order and each local SHAPE/GATHER pair in reverse insertion order, which preserves final SHAPE, GATHER, RESHAPE execution order without direct operator- list replacement.
+Successful work retains the original unused-tensor prune and LayoutState synchronization boundary.
+Static rewrites do not pay for a graph index they do not need.

+A dedicated owner test now proves dynamic kept-axis tensor data, exact SHAPE/ GATHER/RESHAPE order, LayoutState validity, old-wrapper equivalence, full ModelIR equality, and idempotence.
+Together with the existing dynamic-Reshape, shape-reconciliation, speculative-branch, all-ones, and dynamic-ExpandDims fixtures, the focused gate completes with `19 passed in 0.63s`.
+The architecture contract now reads the implementation from its pass module, fixes the one-call wrapper, differential insertion, prune/sync boundary, and absence of a lowerer import cycle.
+The complete focused set plus the complete flatbuffer-direct architecture contract passes `238 passed in 37.63s`.

+Post-extraction `GRU.onnx` completed in 2.608 seconds with `evaluation_pass=true`, maximum absolute error `8.940696716308594e-08`, and
+process-tree SWAP zero.
+Its float32, float16, and correspondence artifacts are byte-identical to the three pre-change hashes, proving compatibility across the 13 real production rewrites.

+This checkpoint changes the new ExpandDims/Squeeze owner, the lowerer wrapper, one dedicated test module, the architecture contract, the architecture document, and this handoff.
+It changes no public API, CLI, artifact, dependency, TensorFlow boundary, corpus profile, exclusion, or ONNX model.
+No failure or regression is known.

+After synchronization, inspect
+`_repair_rank4_binary_layout_mismatch_with_transpose_adapter`, the next raw source-order helper.
+First determine whether its behavior is already covered by an indexed binary-layout owner and measure a shortest non-zero real owner;
+do not create a duplicate pass.
+Continue with short sequential zero-SWAP validation, commit and push coherent units, and do not create a pull request.